History of passwords: Where does the password come from?

 The Roman system seems far more effective than the depiction of military security in medieval Denmark found in Shakespeare’s Hamlet, where “Long live the king!” is the password which identifies the guard arriving to stand the next watch.
 This surely belongs alongside “QWERTY1234” on any list of easily guessed passwords.
 But this fictional account of lax password security pales in comparison to a true story from America’s Cold War era.

-Birth of the computer password
+History of the digital password

-In 1960, the computers at the Massachusetts Institute of Technology (MIT) were shared by multiple users under the CTSS (Compatible Time-Sharing System).
+In the 1960s, the computers at the Massachusetts Institute of Technology (MIT) were shared by multiple users under the CTSS (Compatible Time-Sharing System).
 To allow several people to share a computer and still store private content to which no one else had access, Fernando Corbató proposed the first system for protecting files with a password.

 Not surprisingly, it did not take long for the first password hackers to make their appearance.
 Just two years later, the first security vulnerabilities were discovered: the passwords were stored as simple text files.
 A doctoral student who wanted more time on the shared computer was able to print out the system’s password file and used the “borrowed” login credentials to log in under different names so he could keep working on his own project.

-Rise of the strong password
+Rise of the complex password

 Thus began a vicious cycle of developing better and stronger passwords and computer security and hackers finding new ways to circumvent them.
-As computers moved out of closed research and academic facilities into businesses and homes, and were connected by the internet, the stakes for someone breaking into your computer became much higher than a colleague stealing your time slot or leaving a rude message in your file.
-In 2003, Bill Burr, a manager at the National Institute of Standards and Technology (NIST) proposed a system for creating passwords that were harder to guess: a mix of numbers, letters, and special characters.
-Sound familiar?
-However, in a 2017 interview with the Wall Street Journal, Burr admitted that he had some regrets.
+As computers moved out of closed academic facilities into businesses and homes and were connected by the internet, the stakes for someone breaking into your computer became much higher than a colleague stealing your time slot.

 Future of the password